kodecocodes/swift-algorithm-club/Bit Set/README.markdown

 ## The code

 A bit set is simply a wrapper around an array.
-The array doesn't store individual bits but larger integers that we call the "words".
-The `BitSet` maps the bits to the right word.
+The array doesn't store individual bits but larger integers called the "words".
+The main job of `BitSet` is to map the bits to the right word.

 ```swift
 public struct BitSet {